Diferent types of hydraulic cylinder

 Functioning: (1)A damping piece closes, just before reaching the end position, the discharge outlet.
 (2) The oil is forced to make its way through the small hole with an adjustable throttle screw.
 The piston thus runs against an oil cushion and gets an end position damping.

-The volumetric flow rate Q, which flows into the cylinder, is the cause for a movement of the piston.
+The volumetric flow rate Q, which flows into the cylinder, causes the piston to extend or retract.
 The piston velocity v depends on the volume flow Q and the effective piston area A.

 v = Q v piston speed in m/s